3 Indian soldiers, 2 suspected rebels killed in Kashmir

 - Seahawks' Marshawn Lynch agrees to contract with Raiders, is traded to Oakland in exchange of 2018 draft picks

+There was no independent confirmation of the incident and no rebel group fighting against Indian rule since 1989 has immediately issued any statement.

+India and Pakistan each administer a portion of Kashmir, but both claim the territory in its entirety.
+Most people in the Indian-controlled portion favor independence or a merger with Pakistan.

-Nearly 70,000 people have been killed in the uprising and Indian military crackdown.
+Nearly 70,000 people have been killed in the rebel uprising and a subsequent Indian military crackdown.

+Rebel groups have largely been suppressed by Indian forces in recent years.
+However, public opposition to Indian rule remains deep and is now principally expressed through street protests marked by youths hurling stones at government forces.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.